mcmtilman/SwiftPuLP/README.md

     }
     ```

-    Adding support for iterating over pairwise combinations of sequences results in the following.
+    Support for iterating over pairwise combinations of sequences results in the following.

     ```swift
     let ranges = Pairs(0...2, 0...2)